lGabrielDev/todolist_API/README.md

 Our basic authentication works with 2 roles:

 - **REGULAR_USER** -> As the name suggest, it is a normal/regular authority.
-By default, everytime a user is created, that new user receive the REGULAR_USER authority.
+By default, everytime a user is created, that new user receives the REGULAR_USER authority.

 <br>